EstuardoR/EstuardoR/README.md

 *   🌍  I'm from Guatemala
 *   ✉️  You can contact me at [rrodasestuardo2004@gmail.com](mailto:rrodasestuardo2004@gmail.com)
-*   🧠  I'm learning Redux
+*   🧠  I'm learning React Native
 *   🤝  I'm open to collaborating on Websites and Apps

 *   ### Skills